dsc-courses/dsc10-2023-fa/syllabus.md

 ### Welcome Survey

-Please fill out this short [survey](https://docs.google.com/forms/d/e/1FAIpQLSfP_7dzEgsXgKcrV6zcafpJgepABS_WLXch_9iXHzTtJevTqw/viewform) at the start of the quarter.
+Please fill out this short [Welcome Survey](https://forms.gle/X2kMh9HAZ42b3ySZ9) at the start of the quarter.
 This is required of all students.

 ---